plospen1/Project_PODSV/README.md

 4. Install Additional Packages:
 Because streamlit-bokeh can not be installed with anaconda, we have to install it with pip.

-In the activatet env insert:
+In the activated env insert:

 `pip install streamlit-bokeh`